thingsboard/thingsboard.github.io/docs/user-guide/ui/trip-animation-widget.md

 taw-longitude:
     0:
-        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-ce.png
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-1-ce.png
-        title: 'In advanced tab, change Longitude key name on custom one.
-In the tutorial will be used Data1.'
+        title: 'In advanced tab, change Longitude key name on a custom one.
+In this tutorial will be used "data1".'
     1:
-        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-1-ce.png
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-2-ce.png
-        title: 'In the Data tab, click the pencil icon opposite time series data key.'
+        title: 'In the Tooltip row, change both label name and key name to the same custom name ("data1").
+Click the orange check mark in the upper right corner of the page to save the applied changes.'
     2:
-        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-2-ce.png
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-3-ce.png
-        title: 'Enter the same custom name in the Label bar and click "Save".'
+        title: 'Go to the Data tab and click the pencil icon opposite to the Longitude data key.'
     3:
-        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-3-ce.png
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-4-ce.png
-        title: 'In the Advanced tab change both label name and key name to the custom name.
-Click orange check mark in the lower right corner of the page to save all applied changes.'
+        title: 'Change the Label to the same key name (data1) and save changes'
     4:
-        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-4-ce.png
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-5-ce.png
         title: 'After saving all applied changes, longitude on the tooltip displayed as Data1.'

+taw-label:
+    0:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-label-ce.png
+        title: 'In advanced tab, check the Show label box and enter the desired label.
+Apply changes by clicking the orange check mark in the upper right corner of the page.'
+    1:
+        image: /images/user-guide/ui/widgets/trip-animation-widget/taw-label-1-ce.png
+        title: 'Label has been changed.
+To save applied changes, click the orange check mark in the lower right corner of the page.'

 taw-tooltip:
     0: